reacfen/uninttp/README.md

 }
 ```

+The above can also be modified to work with `std::array`, [here](https://godbolt.org/z/xYd61YhEK)'s an example.

 > **Note**: One can also "*exploit*" the above combination of constraints and `uni_auto` to achieve a sort of "*function overloading through template parameters*" mechanism: [<kbd>Demo</kbd>](https://godbolt.org/z/j6rGh4hr8)
 >
 > ```cpp